bhaskarmansii/market_research_analysis/README.md

 With a 10% market share, Codex Energy Drink faces stiff competition from the top market leaders, Cola Coka and Bepsi, who command 25% and 21% of the market share, respectively.
 - To strengthen our market presence and appeal to consumers, we must focus on branding and market positioning.
 - Sports/exercise activities are the typical consumption situations for our energy drinks. **Targeting fitness enthusiasts** and sponsoring sports events can reinforce our brand's association with an active lifestyle.
 - Consumer behavior indicates a **growing shift towards healthier choices**.
 To capitalize on this trend, we should seize the opportunity to position ourselves as a healthy brand.
-Reducing the sugar content in our energy drinks aligns with consumer preferences for healthier options and can boost our brand's appeal And highlighting the presence of caffeine and vitamins in our energy drinks can resonate with consumers looking for energy-boosting and nutritional benefits.
+Reducing the sugar content in our energy drinks aligns with consumer preferences for healthier options and can boost our brand's appeal, highlighting the presence of caffeine and vitamins in our energy drinks can resonate with consumers looking for energy-boosting and nutritional benefits.

 **Brand Perception**